Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 2. To be eligible for the Honors program a student must have a minimum cumulative grade point average and a major grade point average of 3.50 at the time of application for honors.
 The student must graduate with a cumulative grade point average and a major grade point average of 3.50 in order to receive the honors designation at commencement.

-3. An original investigation in some area of physics is required.
+3. An original investigation in some area of physics is required, usually mentored by a physics faculty member.
 Honors research may be conducted outside of the department with department approval and the careful guidance of a Physics faculty member at Rhodes.

 4. A thesis must be presented at the end of the project.
 An oral presentation of the final project is also expected.
 The Honors project and thesis must be approved by the student’s Honors committee and the project must follow the department and college guidelines and schedule for Honors work.